 The procedure for the appointment and removal of directors is ultimately governed by the Company's Constitution and relevant NZX Listing Rules.
 A person may be appointed as a director by the Board or by appointment at a meeting of shareholders.

 A director appointed by the Board must not hold office (without standing for re-election) past the next Annual Shareholders Meeting following their appointment.
 Directors are otherwise subject to the rotation requirements set out in the NZX Listing Rules.

-Anita Baldauf and Dr Ted Witek were appointed to the Board as non-executive directors by the Board on 4 November 2020 and 23 December 2020 respectively.
-In accordance with the NZX Listing Rules both were elected to the Board by the Company's shareholders at the Company's 2021 Annual Shareholders Meeting.
-Additionally, in accordance with the rotation requirements of the NZX Listing Rules, David Flacks was re-elected to the Board at the Company's 2021 Annual Shareholders Meeting.
+No new directors were appointed to the Board during the 2023 financial year.
+However, longstanding director Dr Doug Wilson retired from the board at the conclusion of the Company's 2022 Annual Shareholders Meeting.

+Additionally, in accordance with the rotation requirements of the NZX Listing Rules, Executive Director Dr Hartley Atkinson, and Independent Non-Executive Director Jon Lamb were re-elected to the Board at the Company's 2022 Annual Shareholders Meeting.